 Previously, if you held more than a 10% shareholding of the company, you couldn't apply for a Tier 2 visa.
 However, since the Skilled Worker Visa scheme replaced the Tier 2 visa (Dec 2020), there are no restrictions on shareholdings anymore.
 This means you can come to the UK as a Skilled Worker even if you are the only shareholder.

-you have a company in the UK
+You have a company in the UK; or

-There are no restrictions on the type of business for self-sponsor, as long as it’s a legal business in the UK.
+There are no restrictions on the type of business for a self-sponsor, as long as it’s a legal business in the UK.
 You can open a coffee shop, restaurant, tech company etc.

-Unlike the Start-up Visa, you’ll need a business idea that needs to be different from any others in the market, you also need to have an endorsing body to approve your business idea.
+Unlike the Start-up Visa, you’ll need a business idea that needs to be different from any others in the market.
+You also need to have an endorsing body(universities, trusts, governing bodies) to approve your business idea.

 How does it work?

-- Next, apply for a sponsor licence
+- Apply for a sponsor licence

-What you must have?
+What do you need?

-- you must have a business in the UK
+- A business in the UK

-- you must have an Authorising Officer in the UK
+- An Authorising Officer in the UK

-- you must have a robust HR system
+- A robust HR system